seancdavis/sapwood-classic/docs/06-writing_code/05-the_service_object.md

 For example, let's saying we have a page displaying a listing of news articles, where the articles have a page type of *Article*.

-You wouldn't need to query the listing page at all, because taproot does that for you.
+You wouldn't need to query the listing page at all, because sapwood does that for you.
 What you need to query are the posts to display on that page.
 So, the first thing we need to do is give that method a name (let's say `articles`) and then query the page type.

-Page types, like pages (and most other records in taproot) have a `slug` attribute that is unique to some other model it belongs to.
+Page types, like pages (and most other records in sapwood) have a `slug` attribute that is unique to some other model it belongs to.

 ```ruby
 def articles